 Why you might have an ileostomy

-You might have a temporary ileostomy with surgery to remove part of the colon.
+You might have a temporary ileostomy with surgery to remove part of the large bowel (colon).
 This is to give your colon time to rest and heal after surgery.
-Your surgeon joins the ends of the colon back together in another operation.
+Your surgeon joins the ends of the bowel back together in another operation.
 This is called a stoma reversal.
 Your surgeon will tell you when you are likely to have this operation.

 You might need a permanent ileostomy if your surgeon has to remove a large part of your colon and can’t join the remaining ends of colon together.
 Your surgeon will avoid this if at all possible.